cweidner3/gw2-scripts/Readme.md

 Use this script to aid in the installation of ArcDPS and other related plugins to the Guild Wars installation.

-If GW2 is installed and maintained with [lutris][], then it should pick up the install path with [lutris][].
-Also note, if you want this feature than [python-magic][] must also be installed which may be avaliable with your package manager.
+**Setup**

-Otherwise, create a config file in this repo, `gw2-scripts.conf`.
+If not using the lutris feature shown below, create a config file in this repo, `gw2-scripts.conf`.

 ```conf
 # Path to the directory containing Gw2-64.exe